WRF-Chem-Polar/WRF-infra/doc/tutorials/debugging_tips.md

 3. If modifications are made inside the chem/ folder only, no need to do a full clean compile.
 If Registry or KPP is modified, a full compile is needed.

-4. Whenever modifying the code, modify the .F files, not the .f90 which are automatically generated uopn compilation.
-Any change is .f90 files will then be lost.
+4. Whenever modifying the code, modify the .F files, not the .f90 which are automatically generated upon compilation.
+Any change to .f90 files will be lost.